AyushShaw/GenderClassification/README.md

 =======================================

 In This Program We are Classifying the Gender Of people By Knowing the Body metrics only..
-WE make The Train Dataset with 2 Lists
-List X contains the Body metrics [height, weight, foot size] List Y contains the Gender
+We are going to make The Training Dataset with the help of 2 Lists List X contains the Body metrics [height, weight, foot size] List Y contains the Gender